• Europe

 Which Types of Businesses Use Microsoft Dynamics NAV?

-Small businesses and mid-sized companies and organizations in many industries use Microsoft Dynamics NAV.
+Small businesses and mid-sized companies and organisations in many industries use Microsoft Dynamics NAV.
 The cost makes Microsoft Dynamics NAV ideal for mid-sized companies.

 Microsoft Dynamics NAV has a large user base in manufacturing and distribution companies because its inventory management, manufacturing, distribution, and cost accounting features are very advanced.